-Research favorably continues to show that organizations that focus on culture and employee well-being enjoy high employee engagement: "Getting the basics of employee engagement right is a critical first step in building a resilient culture and an employment brand that attracts stars."^Z
+Research favorably continues to show that organizations that focus on culture and employee well-being enjoy high employee engagement: "Getting the basics of employee engagement right is a critical first step in building a resilient culture and an employment brand that attracts stars." §

-Using the NCSC's employee viewpoint survey responses as a baseline, courts can understand their current employment environment and then thoughtfully develop internal action plans that maintain what seems to be working well and look to where adjustments are needed for a more welcoming work environment and better court operations.
+Using the NCSC's employee viewpoint survey responses as a baseline, courts can understand their current employment environment, explore the drivers of those responses through steps like interviews and listening sessions, and then thoughtfully develop internal action plans that maintain what seems to be working well and look to where adjustments are needed for a more welcoming work environment and better court operations.

-This tool kit is both a retrospective review of the piloting process and offers forward-looking suggestions for how today's and tomorrow's courts can use the survey tool.
+This tool kit shares a set of methods for gathering employee viewpoints.
+It also offers a retrospective review of NCSC's piloting process and gives forward-looking suggestions for how today's and tomorrow's courts can use the survey tool.